LachlanMcCulloch/blog/_posts/2025-05-27-bounding-boxes-and-bovine-nightmares.md

 since the normal map (the second dummy_texture used in the model::Material::new) is completely inappropriate here.

-{% include note.html content="For more info on normal mapping, i’d honestly recommend [Wikipedia][wikipedia-normal-map].
+{% include note.html content="For more info on normal mapping, I’d honestly recommend [Wikipedia][wikipedia-normal-map].
 TL;DR: it’s method for faking bumps and crevices on a model." %}